← Articles

 Bob ships the chess set.
 He delivers to the Referee with a shipping tracking number (FedEx, UPS, whatever).
 No tracking number?
 Delivery rejected.
 Full stop.
 Don't ship without tracking.

-**The Referee waits.** Status goes to "awaiting confirmation."
-Money stays locked.
+The Referee waits.
+Status goes to "awaiting confirmation."
+Contract stays active.

 Path A: Alice confirms.
 Alice gets the chess set, posts "Received, looks great" on the thread.
 The AI reads her confirmation, checks the tracking, and tells the Referee to release.
 Bob gets paid.
 Alice gets a Certificate (with the chess set's serial number, if it has one).